gabzn/gabzn/README.md

 # Hi there, I'm Gabriel 👋

-## I am currently working as a Software Engineer at one of the FANNG.
+## I am currently working as a Software Engineer at one of the FAANG/MAANG.

 - 🔭 I am actively looking for SWE position in New York.